Stories

 The law can be harsh and sometimes discriminatory.
 Around the world, people in defenceless communities cannot access justice and often don't get a fair hearing.

-Imagine you are a poor, single mother who gets a job interview.
-You need to put food on the table and your options are limited.
-Without child care, you leave your child at home alone, or in the care of a friend.
-Immediately, you find yourself thrown in prison for child neglect.
+Imagine you are an unemployed single mother with limited resources.
+You need to put food on the table and your options are few and far between.
+You secure a job interview but with no money available for child care, you leave your child at home alone, or in the care of a friend.
+As a result, you find yourself arrested and taken into custody.

-Child neglect is a statutory offence.
-It seeks to uphold the best interests of the child where parents have abdicated their responsibilities.
+Child neglect is a statutory offence where a parent has failed to meet a child’s needs.
+The law seeks to uphold the best interests of the child where parents have abdicated their responsibilities.
 In Kenya, women – in particular single mothers – are the people most often charged with the offence.
-Often, as sole providers for their young families, those without the money to pay for childcare, face the difficult decision to leave their child unattended in search of an income.
-Though the courts are keen to protect the welfare of children, the role and responsibilities of secondary caregivers – the fathers – are often overlooked.
+Often, as sole providers for their young families, those without the money to pay for childcare, face the difficult decision to leave their child unattended while in search of an income.
+Though the courts are keen to protect the welfare of children, the role and responsibilities of fathers is often overlooked.
 It’s rare for a male to be charged with the same offence.

 Once single mothers enter the criminal justice system, many can’t afford legal representation or bail.
-As a result, they’re more likely to get prison sentences rather than non-custodial options.
+As a result, they’re more likely to be given prison sentences rather than non-custodial options.

 Evolving family dynamics.